mlswg/mls-protocol/draft-ietf-mls-protocol.md

 entering the new epoch agree on a key if and only if they were members of the group during the epoch from which the resumption key was extracted.

 MLS supports two ways to tie a new group to an existing group.
-Re-initialization closes one group and creates a new group comprising the same members with different parameters.
+Reinitialization closes one group and creates a new group comprising the same members with different parameters.
 Branching starts a new group with a subset of the original group's participants (with no effect on the original group).
 In both cases,